What’s the Best Way to Repair Your Car’s Paint?

 Some damage stops at the clear coat, which simplifies the car paint and scratch repair.
 Much like with headlight restoration, the basic process involves smoothing out and filling in the imperfections, Popular Mechanics explains.
 And, for safety, it’s best done in an open and ventilated area.

-Some car paint repair is less about fixing scratches and more about restoration and correction.
-Removing very minor scratches, swirl marks, orange peel, and so on.
-For that, The Drive recommends using polishing kits, which usually come with several buffing pads and compounds.
-3M, Chemical Guys, Meguiars, and Automotive Touchup are some of the best-known brands.
+This stage can fix minor scratches, as well as restoring swirl marks and minor abrasions.
+We recommend using polishing kits, which usually come with several buffing pads and compounds.
+3M, Rupes, Sonax, and Meguiars are some of the best-known brands.

 Toothpaste is sometimes cited as an inexpensive alternative DIY method of car paint repair, Autoblog reports.
 However, although it is technically an abrasive, as Donut Media shows above, it’s not really very effective.